myFavShrimp/arc/README.md

 # Arc

-Arc is an infrastructure automation tool similar to Ansible, but using Lua for scripting.
+Arc is an infrastructure automation tool that uses Lua for scripting.
 It allows you to define tasks that are executed on remote systems via SSH, with a powerful and flexible API.

 ## Installation